jcondor98/statistics/docs/thesis.md

 In this section we will explore how ARMA models can be used in practice.
 We will give some example implementations, and we will also see how modern and widely used cybersecurity solution can make use of them.
-A particular focus will be dedicated to the EWMA-based models, which are the most simple yet powerful ARMA model to use.
+A particular focus will be dedicated to the EWMA-based models, which are the simplest yet powerful ARMA model to use.

 ### EWMA example implementation